elotl/milpa-apps/elasticsearch/README.md

       name: shared-volume
 ```

-Since it's a best-practice to avoid pet servers, we don't plan on rebooting the elasticsearch instance or expect it to survive a power failure or similar disaster.
+Since it's a best-practice to avoid pet servers, we don't plan on rebooting the elasticsearch instance or expect it to survive a power failure or similar disaster (see: [Further Work: Reliability](#Further-Work-Reliability) below).
 As such, we've chosen to increase the disk's performance by disabling journaling and write barriers.
 After taking a look at the manifest, create the elasticsearch pod and service in Milpa:

 ```bash
 $ milpactl create -f elasticsearch.yml